For all the physical exhaustion and labor that you actually pay to do, a hands-on cooking lesson may offer the best value for experiential travel.

 Then we moved on to osso bucco.
 The trick to making it was snipping the ends of each piece with kitchen shears so that they don’t curl up on themselves, and so remain flat while cooking.
 And get yourself a mezza luna (half moon) to dice herbs and garlic.
 Next up was stracotto di manzo (roast beef) with pears.
 Noella recommended using cappello del prete.
 It’s the best cut of beef, found in the shoulder muscle.
 It’s known in English as beef chuck.
 Sounds better in Italian.

-Despite all the experience we have had cooking for ourselves and large parties, we were overwhelmed with the lesson.
 The cooking was physically exhausting and I was showing it, so Noella had us take a break.
 We actually went to take a nap for 30 minutes, then returned to make potato gnocchi, which I was really good at: ball it up and run over the grooves of a fork.
 The holes made by the fork allows for the sauce to latch on.

 Everything we cooked was served at dinner, for everyone in the house: the other guests Francesco, Luela and their young children, Noella, Paolo and their daughter, Giovanna, and us.
-The nine of us congregated at a long communal wooden table where English and Italian was spoken, with everyone getting along and getting to know one another, with the sound of Italy’s ESPN in the distance, which oddly enough was playing a Chicago Cubs game.
+The nine of us congregated at a long communal wooden table where English and Italian was spoken, with everyone getting along and getting to know one another, with the sound of Italy’s ESPN in the distance, which, oddly enough, was playing a Chicago Cubs game.

 I had no idea what to expect at Aiole.
 You forget that you’re in someone’s home, where they sleep, shower, bathe and children play with their toys.
 The kitchen where we had our lessons is the same where Noella cooks meals for her family when there are no guests.
 The family dynamic was uncomfortable.
 Paolo, a slightly built chain-smoker, wore the same military green jumpsuit every day of our stay.
 He knew his place wasn’t in the kitchen so he spent most of his time watching television after handling any manual labor around the farm.
 Giovanna, like her father, loved cigarettes and wearing the same clothes.
 Throughout our stay, she appeared to be ill and would shuffle through the kitchen during our lessons.
 We acclimated and embraced the dynamic over the course of our stay, realizing immersion in the personal lives of the owners sets agriturismi apart from other accommodations, for better or worse.